SC139625/Exploring-Multimodal-Learning-in-Classifiers-for-Healthcare-Applications/README.md

 This collection of 3 Jupyter notebooks demonstrates the development of a deep learning model that integrates both image and textual data to diagnose pneumonia along with the two Uni-modal models that it is composed of.
 It leverages PyTorch, PyTorch Lightning, and the Hugging Face Transformers library to train a model using both chest X-ray images and associated clinical text.

-## Abstract:
+##Abstract:
-The efficient integration of multi-modal data is a cornerstone of robust deep learning appli- cations, particularly in healthcare, where diverse patient information can significantly im- pact diagnostic accuracy.
+The efficient integration of multimodal data is a cornerstone of robust deep learning applications, particularly in healthcare, where diverse patient information can significantly im- pact diagnostic accuracy.
 The primary objective of this project is to develop a multi-modal model that can integrate MIMIC IV CXR imaging data with corresponding radiology notes to distinguish between ’pneumonia’ and ’not pneumonia’ cases.
 These non-pneumonia cases are the absence of any abnormal pulmonary diseases classified by the ChexPert model.
 A critical aspect of this project is confronting the significant class imbalance present in medical datasets, which often feature a disproportionate number of non-disease instances(Welvaars et al., 2023).
-Through extensive experiments on the medical dataset, we explore the be- haviors and characteristics of the multi-modal models and observe relative improvements to the robustness and reliability for a more balanced learning process.
+Through extensive experiments on the medical dataset, we explore the behaviors and characteristics of the multi-modal models and observe relative improvements to the robustness and reliability for a more balanced learning process.
 We particularly focused on reducing the effects of class imbalance through sub-sampling and implementing different loss functions.
-Our results demonstrate that multi-modal models, which integrate both text and image data, were able to perform competitively with their single-modality counterparts across a variety of metrics in a context where class imbalance was less signif- icant.
+Our results demonstrate that multi-modal models, which integrate both text and image data, were able to perform competitively with their single modality counterparts across a variety of metrics in a context where class imbalance was less significant.
 These findings hold value for those considering the deployment of machine learning models in clinical settings, where accurate interpretation of multi-modal data is ideal for patient outcomes

 ## Prerequisites